Playing Tennis like "Deep Blue" Part 2: Computation and Tennis Tactics

 - What makes one point "bigger" than another?

-- How can you use computation to recognize Big Points?
+- How can we use simulation modeling to recognize and value Big Points?

-- How does this information subsequently effect the tennis playing decisions that you make?
+- How does this information subsequently effect the tennis playing decisions that we make?

-We will answer these questions using a computer model called the Point Value Model that simulates the playing of tennis sets.
+We will answer these questions using a computer model we have developed called the Point Value Model that simulates the playing of tennis sets.

-The main properties of the Point Value Model is that the scoring is the same idiosyncratic scoring used in tennis including deuce points and tiebreaks, and it simulates the winning of the points in these sets between two players who are equal in Skill level.
+The Point Value Model uses the same idiosyncratic scoring used in tennis including deuce points and tiebreaks to simulate the winning of points and games in the context of a one set match between two players of equal Skill level.

-During this process the model calculates the winning percentage for each particular scoreline.
+During the process of playing simulated sets, the model generates the winning percentage for each particular scoreline.
 In other words, it calculates the frequency with which the simulated player will win the set based on the current scoreline.

-For example, here is a single scoreline from the generated data.
+For example, here is a single complete scoreline from the original generated data.

 Points (You-Opp) |